 J. Elroy McCaw Memorial Film Collection: Pilot Digitization Project

 This pilot project is designed to gather an understanding of the process of preserving and digitizing 16mm film collections.
 The pilot project involved 5% of the reels of the J. Elroy McCaw Memorial Film Collection that was donated to the WSUL in 1982.
 Using funds from the Bruce and Jolene Donor Advised funds the WSUL was able to clean and digitize twenty three RKO feature films and five military documentaries.
 Lessons learned from this project will be applied toward the preservation and digitization of the entire collection which includes 436 feature films and twenty five military documentaries.
-The RKO feature films included in the pilot project have been transferred to DVD and can be checked out from the Media, Materials and Reserves desk.
+The RKO feature films included in the pilot project have been transferred to DVD and can be checked out.
 The military documentaries can be viewed from URL http://content.libraries.wsu.edu/cdm/landingpage/collection/mccaw/